 By this time John Murphy senior had passed away in 1885 at the grand old age of 80 years old, having worked for over 40 years on fittingly at Tunnel Cottage a few hundred yards from the entrance of the Drumlanrig tunnel.

-In 1890 the Murphy moved up the tracks and up the Nith Valley to New Cumnock and settled at Bluebell Cottage flush with the railway line to the north and with the Horsehoe Loops of the River Nith to the south.
-The cottage, which was home to two families sat next to the water tanks that quench the thirst of the steam locomotives on the Glasgow and Southwestern Railway line earning the Bluebell the alternative name of The Tank.
+In 1890 the Murphy family moved up the tracks and up the Nith Valley to New Cumnock and settled at Bluebell Cottage flush with the railway line to the north and with the Horseshoe Loops of the River Nith to the south.
+The cottage, which was home to two families sat next to the water tanks that quench the thirst of the steam locomotives on the Glasgow and South Western Railway line earning the Bluebell the alternative name of The Tank.

 It was here on 14th October 1892 that Walter Scott Murphy was born while a day after the Murphy’s neighbours at Bluebell Cottage, William Hastings and Jane Forsyth, welcomed their daughter Agnes Jane Hastings into the world.

 Tragedy struck the family when their son John was struck down with diphtheria and died in 1893, one month before his fourth birthday and was laid to rest in the Auld Kirkyard, New Cumnock.
 A second son John was born five years later followed by William Scott Murphy (1901) and Alister Moffat Murphy (1903) .
 Joining the Murphy family at Bluebell Cottage was nephew William Copeland to work on the railways as a plate-layer.